 Key steps include choosing a prize that matters to your audience, and asking viewers to subscribe and turn on notifications to participate.

 Many experts confidently cite a rule of thumb as to how often creators should post video to their channels.
 For instance: one video a week to start, increasing to 3-4 week as your channel grows.

 The theory is that more videos = more watch time from viewers.
 But prioritizing quantity over quality has drawbacks.

 If your goal is to convert viewers to subscribers, you need to focus on quality first, and consistency next.
 (Then you can start worrying about quantity.)

 If you upload videos consistently, then people know that more good content is coming, and they’re more likely to tap subscribe.

 You can also use a social media management platform like Hootsuite to schedule your videos on YouTube for publishing later.

-12. Entice your audience over from other social media channels
+13. Entice your audience over from other social media channels

+This means cross-promoting on Twitter, Instagram, Pinterest, Facebook—wherever you have an existing community of fans established.
 This can be as simple as encouraging people to check out your YouTube channel in your Instagram or Twitter bio.